pixee/docs/docs/codemods/java/pixee_java_upgrade-sslcontext-tls.md

 |------------|----------------------------|---------------------|
  | High       | Merge After Cursory Review | No                  |

-This transform ensures that `SSLSocket#setEnabledProtocols()` uses a safe version of Transport Layer Security (TLS), which is necessary for safe SSL connections.
+This codemod ensures that `SSLSocket#setEnabledProtocols()` uses a safe version of Transport Layer Security (TLS), which is necessary for safe SSL connections.

 TLS v1.0 and TLS v1.1 both have serious issues and are considered unsafe.
 Right now, the only safe version to use is 1.2.